 “Mom, can I have…” is a staple in American culture.
 Depending on your child, it could start with candy and quickly expand to a toy, a cell phone, and eventually a car.
 As our children grow, the cost of their wants increase.
-An allowance can be a great way for kids to develop good money management skills and a better understanding of how household income is allocated.
-It might even make it a little easier for your child to understand why he or she didn’t get that new skateboard.
+An allowance for kids can be a great way for them to develop good money management skills and a better understanding of how household income is allocated.
+It might even make it a little easier for your child to understand why they didn’t get that new skateboard.

-An allowance can teach a child to carefully prioritize wants, to consider how much things cost, and to appreciate things that they purchase with their own money.
+An allowance for kids can teach them to carefully prioritize wants, to consider how much things cost, and to appreciate things that they purchase with their own money.
 These are important stepping stones toward a bright financial future.

 When to start an allowance?

 A good age to start considering an allowance is about age five.
 Kids are ready at different ages, so consider your child’s maturity level.
 Does your child understand the concept of giving money and receiving something for it?
-Does he or she know the different values of coins and bills?
+Do they know the different values of coins and bills?

 How much allowance is enough?